 It seems more and more clear that a little nightly drink may help to keep you healthy.
 In fact, Dr. Weil’s anti-inflammatory food pyramid includes one or two glasses of red wine daily.
 I’ll take that advice, thank you, Dr. Weil!

-Truthfully, I am not really a fan of hard liquor but I do enjoy a nice glass of wine with dinner or the occasional cocktail.
-And this hot toddy tea recipe is really nice when you’re feeling a bit under the weather.
+I am not a steady fan of hard liquor but I do enjoy a nice glass of wine with dinner or the occasional cocktail.
+And this hot toddy tea recipe is really nice when you're feeling a bit under the weather.

 The Bottom Line